safetyAI/ChatSafetyAI/README.md

 ### Our IP Rights
 We own all rights, title, and interest in and to the Services.
 You may only use our name and logo by asking us first.

+### Permission to Access the Services
+We grant you a limited, non-exclusive permission subject to conditions, to access our Services.
+You shall have no right to copy, modify, save, reproduce, publish or convey any part of our Services, and shall acquire no ownership in our Services.
+ChatSafetyAI is deployed on the Posit's shinyapps.io server and is accessible as a web application.
+We make no claim of responsibility for interruptions in the server.
+You will receive an invitation by email to access ChatSafetyAI with no ability to install or save software.
+Constant access to the Internet will be required to use ChatSafetyAI.

+We shall own all right, title and interest in our Services and all other intellectual property rights inherent therein, including all modifications, improvements, and derivative works relating to our Services.
+Other than where we provide prior written consent, the foregoing permission does not include any right to reproduce our Services or to make and/or distribute or sublicense variations of or derivative works developed from our Services, or any right to utilize our Services or information relating to them other than as expressly permitted herein.

 ### Discontinuation of Services
 We may decide to discontinue our Services, but if we do, we will give you advance notice and a refund for any prepaid, unused Services.